DSACMS/npd_plainerflow/AI_Instructions/FrozenDictionary.md

 FrostDict is a frozen dictionary (at the top dictionary level)

-This is a class that is part of the main plainerflow package.
-It should be available in the namespace after an `import plainerflow` statement in python and should not need to be specifically imported.
+This is a class that is part of the main npd_plainerflow package.
+It should be available in the namespace after an `import npd_plainerflow` statement in python and should not need to be specifically imported.

-The files should be called plainerflow/frostdict.py
+The files should be called npd_plainerflow/frostdict.py

-This should specifically work with and be tested with the SQL loop classes as described in AI_Instructions/SQLoop.md and implemented in plainerflow/sqloopcicle.py
+This should specifically work with and be tested with the SQL loop classes as described in AI_Instructions/SQLoop.md and implemented in npd_plainerflow/sqloopcicle.py

 ## 1. Scope & Goals